Find suggested replacement products here

 (such as LiPoly)

-For more information read the Battery Industry Capabilities Brochure, Battery Welding Solutions Using Laser & Resistance Technologies, Resistance Welding Tips for Getting Better Performance and Higher Currents from Battery Packs, our Contact us for a personal consultation or free sample evaluation.
+For more information read Battery Welding Solutions Using Laser & Resistance Technologies, Resistance Welding Tips for Getting Better Performance and Higher Currents from Battery Packs, our Contact us for a personal consultation or free sample evaluation.

-Prismatic cells are also available in large formats.
-Packaged in welded aluminum housings they are primarily used in hybrid and electric vehicles.
+Prismatic cells are also available in large-format versions, typically housed in welded aluminum enclosures.
+These rugged, high-capacity cells are widely used in hybrid and electric vehicles, where reliability, structural integrity, and thermal stability are essential.

 Learn more about AMADA WELD TECH and our industry-leading products in our newsroom.